anmonteiro/lumo/docs/running.rst

 ::

-  $ lumo -c src -D clojure/tools.cli:0.3.5 -m roll-dice --text 1d20
+  $ lumo -c src -D org.clojure/tools.cli:0.3.5 -m roll.dice --text 1d20
   1d20: 5

 This is not particularily more concise, and comes with the following caveats:

 * The library must *already* be present in your local repository.
   Lumo will not download it.
 * You must list any transitive dependencies, explicitly.

 Using NPM Libraries